A multidisciplinary field of engineers, scientists and clinicians aiming to understand, repair, replace, and enhance the nervous system.

 Eye-tracking for use in diagnosing visual deficits

 Eye-tracking can be used to diagnose visual deficits.
-For example, an indvidual with poor acuity in one eye is unlikely to be able to use that eye to follow a small, moving target as it transits their visual field.
+For example, an individual with poor acuity in one eye is unlikely to be able to use that eye to follow a small, moving target as it transits their visual field.
 Eye-tracking may be especially useful in diagnosing patients unable to communicate verbally, such as infants.
 This work concerns the design, build and implementation of a computerbased test of a patient’s ability to track a moving target.
 We are developing ways to quantitatively analyze tracking data.
 Ideally, this analysis will be sensitive to certain visual deficits, and will also teach us something about the biological basis of those deficits.

 Electromechanical system for precise stimulation of the sensory epithelium

 The somatosensory epithelium, such as the human fingertip, is exquisitely sensitive to vibration, enabling us to perform an impressive range of object manipulations, and to interact with our environment generally.
 This work concerns the design of a piezoelectric system for use in experimental settings.
 The system is programmable to deliver precise vibrations with amplitudes ranging from 1 micron to 1 mm.
 The system will be used to measure, among other things, human sensitivity to finger tip vibration, and in turn to develop biologically plausible mathematical models of touch that may inform the design of robotics.